Generates Hono JSX (.tsx) files from the compiler's IR. Works with Hono and any JSX-compatible TypeScript backend.

 "use client"

-import { createSignal } from '@barefootjs/dom'
+import { createSignal } from '@barefootjs/client'

-export function Counter({ initial = 0 }: { initial?: number }) {
+export function Counter(props: { initial?: number }) {

-const [count, setCount] = createSignal(initial)
+const [count, setCount] = createSignal(props.initial ??
+0)

 return (